lannah2/MCA-2024/README.md

 Task: Identify Challenges to Working with Music and Music-Related Data

 A common challenge when working with music-related data is copyright.
 Copyright protects creators from unmonitored distribution of their work.
 This can be a challenge for those working with music as it can be costly to obtain and access the required data.
-For example, it was quite difficult for me to
+For example, although I was able to find multiple copies of the instrumental parts on websites such as SheetMusic-Free.com and Tumbllr, it was quite difficult for me to find a copy of the Satisfied sheet music which included both the voice and instrumental components which was free of copyright.
+I eventually found the first page available MuseScore, free of charge.

 Task: Identify the Current Manifestations of Related Data